 The question is simple: Will the prospective student be economically better off by choosing to enroll?
 If he adds up higher earnings of \$5,000 per year for the remaining nine years in Table A8.1, the total will be \$45,000.
 Compared to a total investment of \$21,500, this appears to be a very solid investment.
 The reality, however, is different.
 Benefits are far lower than \$45,000 because future money is worth less than present money.
 Costs (tuition plus earnings foregone) are felt immediately because they are incurred today, in the present.
 Benefits, on the other hand, occur in the future.
 They are not yet available.
-All future benefits must be discounted by the going rate of interest (referred to as the discount rate) to be able to express them in present value terms.
+All future benefits must be discounted by the going rate of interest (referred to as the discount rate) to be able to express them in present value terms.49

 Let us take a brief example.
 At 4%, the present value of \$5,000 to be received one year from today is \$4,807.
 If the \$5,000 were to be received in year 10, the present value would reduce to \$3,377.
 Put another way, \$4,807 deposited in the bank today earning 4% interest will grow to \$5,000 in one year; and \$3,377 deposited today would grow to \$5,000 in 10 years.
-An "economically rational" person would, therefore, be equally satisfied receiving \$3,377 today or \$5,000 10 years from today given the going rate of interest of 4%.
-The process of discounting-finding the present value of future higher earnings-allows the model to express values on an equal basis in future or present value terms.
+An "economically rational" person would, therefore, be equally satisfied receiving \$3,377 today or \$5,000

-Technically, the interest rate is applied to compounding-the process of looking at deposits today and determining how much they will be worth in the future.
-The same interest rate is called a discount rate when the process is reversed-determining the present value of future earnings.
+49 Technically, the interest rate is applied to compounding - the process of looking at deposits today and determining how much they will be worth in the future.
+The same interest rate is called a discount rate when the process is reversed - determining the present value of future earnings.